 Input area Explanation/function

 Colors Here you can change the default colors of specific elements in the Special Shutdowns window and Special Shutdown Log .
 If you click on the colored bar, a corresponding color palette will open, where you can choose a different color.

-u can see the default colors, to which the colors on the Factory Defaults button below:
+In the following figure you can see the default colors, to which the colors can be reset by clicking on the Factory Defaults button below:

 Special shutdown

 Wind turbine generators

 Night time slices shutdown ,

 Date ranges

 Time slices

 Condition blocks

 Conditions

 Special Shutdown Log

 Top level

 WTG level

 Switch reason level

 Event level

 Fixed readings level

 User readings level

 Readings